Make changes to your work permit in limited cases

 • you’ve been offered better wages by a different employer

-• you would like to work in a different location, or
+• you would like to work in a different location

-• you do not like your job or employer
+• you don’t like your job or employer

-If you’re not eligible to change employers and stay in the IEC program, you may be eligible to apply for a different type of work permit.
+If you aren’t eligible to change your employer and stay in the IEC program, you may be eligible to apply for

-2. Select “International Experience Canada” in the “Type of Application” drop-down menu.
+3. Select “International Experience Canada” in the “What application did you submit?” drop-down menu.

-Your request to change employers will be assessed.
-If you have a valid reason and are still eligible for IEC, you will receive instructions on how to submit a new work permit application.
+We’ll review your request to change employers.
+If you have a valid reason and are still eligible for IEC, we’ll send you instructions on how to submit a new work permit application.
+You don’t have to pay a fee to change your employer for valid reasons.

 In some cases, we may need to involve law enforcement agencies to investigate your employer.

 Your new work permit will only be valid for the time remaining on your current IEC work permit.
-For example, if you request a change three months into a 12-month approved stay, your new work permit will be valid for a maximum of 9 months.
-The 2 work permits will count as a single participation, even if you do not use the new work permit.
+For example, if you request a change 3 months into a 12-month approved stay, your new work permit will be valid for a maximum of 9 months.
+The 2 work permits will count as a single participation, even if you don’t use the new work permit.

 The expiry date on my work permit is wrong

-You can only extend your participation if the expiry date on your work permit is wrong because we made an error.
+You can only change your work permit if the expiry date on your work permit is wrong because we made an error.

-You can’t extend your participation if, when you entered Canada, you didn’t have healthcare insurance for the entire duration of:
+You can’t change your work permit if, when you entered Canada, you didn’t have health insurance for the entire duration of:

 • your offer of employment, or

-Your original work permit would not have been valid beyond the expiry date of your health insurance.
+Your original work permit won’t be valid beyond the expiry date of your health insurance.

 Fees